superstar54/aiidalab-qe-hp/docs/source/hp.rst

 Overview
 ========
-This tutorial will guide you through the process of setting up and running Hubbard parameters calculation for LiCoO2.
+This tutorial will guide you through the process of setting up and running Hubbard parameters calculation for LiCoO\ :sub:`2`.

 Steps